 F) Property and Equipment: Property and equipment are stated at cost.
 Expenditures for renewals and improvements are charged to the property accounts.
 Replacements, maintenance and repairs which do not improve or extend the life of the respective asset are expensed as incurred.
 We remove the cost and the related accumulated depreciation from the accounts for assets sold or retired and the resulting gains or losses are included in the results of operations.
+Construction-in-progress includes both construction projects and equipment not yet placed into service.

 We capitalize interest expense on major construction projects while in progress.
-We capitalized interest on major construction projects amounting to \$7.6 million during 2010, \$11.6 million during 2009 and \$7.9 million during 2008.
+We capitalized interest on major construction projects amounting to \$400,000 during 2011, \$7.6 million during 2010 and \$11.6 million during 2009.

 Depreciation is provided on the straight-line method over the estimated useful lives of buildings and improvements (twenty to forty years) and equipment (three to fifteen years).
-Depreciation expense (excluding discontinued operations) was \$202.8 million during 2010, \$184.6 million during 2009 and \$176.1 million during 2008.
+Depreciation expense (excluding discontinued operations) was \$268.5 million during 2011, \$202.8 million during 2010 and \$184.6 million during 2009.